jessegall/Laravel-Memoize/README.md

 - Easy to implement with a simple trait
 - Works with Eloquent models and regular PHP classes
 - Supports caching based on method arguments
+- Shared cache across multiple instances of the same model (same ID)
-- Automatically clears cache on model updates
+- Automatically clears cache on model updates (or custom events)

 ## Installation